 REQUIREMENTS FOR MAJOR 25 credits are required.
 Marketing majors typically take psychology in the freshman year.
 Marketing courses begin in the sophomore year.
 Marketing Management, Marketing Research and Consumer Behavior are required for all marketing majors.
-Marketing electives include Intergrated Marketing Communications, Professional Selling, Sales Management, Consumer Behavior, Global Marketing, Direct & Interactive Marketing, Field Applications in Marketing and New Product Marketing.
+Marketing electives include Integrated Marketing Communications, Professional Selling, Sales Management, Global Marketing, Direct & Interactive Marketing, Internet Marketing, Field Applications in Marketing and New Product Marketing.

 REQUIREMENTS FOR MINOR The College of Business and Public Administration (CBPA) offers a marketing minor for students outside the CBPA that requires 34 credits.

 DRAKE CURRICULUM The Drake Curriculum, required of all undergraduates, is designed to help students meet personal and professional goals as they acquire fundamental knowledge and abilities in ten Areas of Inquiry, including communication, critical thinking, artistic experience, historical consciousness, information and technology literacy, international and multicultural experiences, scientific and quantitative literacy, values and ethics and engaged citizenship.
 Students work closely with their academic advisers to craft a program of study in general education that prepares students for civic and professional leadership.

 The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.